 With a little bit of help, you can achieve a full calendar of reservations for off-season dates by taking advantage of this seasonal promotion.

-Compete with top hotel brands and ensure guests find your irresistible offers when you take into account these five pieces of advice to help your bookings soar.
+Compete with top hotel brands and ensure guests find your irresistible offers when you take into account these ten pieces of advice to help your bookings soar.

-It’s a great idea to plan, write and schedule your email campaigns ahead of the big day(s) for optimum results.
-Here are some of the different emails you can think about preparing and scheduling in advance: Black Friday Cyber Monday special offer announcement; teaser email showing specific vacation dates and their discount prices; 24 hours until sale ends reminder; sale extended announcement.
+It’s a great idea to plan, write, and schedule your email campaigns ahead of the big day(s) for optimum results.
+Here are some of the different emails you can think about preparing and scheduling in advance: Black Friday Cyber Monday special offer announcement; teaser email showing specific dates and their discount prices; 24 hours until sale ends reminder; sale extended another 24 hours announcement.

 Don’t forget to personalize your emails and create different campaign sets depending on the audience in question.
-This will save you a lot of trouble in the long-run.
 In other words, you don’t want to send a huge discount offer to a guest who has recently booked in the last week – or they might just ask you for a refund!

 Reusing an existing Black Friday landing page will not only ensure you keep all the SEO juice you’ve built up over the past 365 days, but will also help you get the campaign off the ground more quickly and efficiently.

-When Black Friday comes around, there’s one trick that almost always convinces buyers to make that impulse purchase: a countdown timer.
+When Black Friday comes around, there’s one trick that almost always makes buyers (in this case, travelers) make that impulse purchase.

 This past year in particular has seen a huge increase in the number of guests who are window shopping vacation rentals in order to get the best deal around.

-As well as sharing creative Black Friday posts, this campaign is an opportune moment to make the most of some of the other tools social media sites offer, such as remarketing on Facebook.
+As well as sharing creative Black Friday posts, this campaign is an opportune moment to make the most of some of the other tools social media sites offer, such as remarketing on Facebook or Instagram.

-Retargeting your past website visitors in this way will not only make your brand omnipresent on their social channels during the event weekend, but it will also drive more overall visits to your website and with any luck, more bookings!
-Social media will be buzzing with promotional posts from all kinds of different businesses, so don’t be afraid to use your brand’s personality or a touch of humor in order to stand out.
+Retargeting your past website visitors in this way will not only make your brand omnipresent on their social channels during the event weekend, but it will also drive more visits to your website, and with any luck, more bookings!

 In 2016, Cyber Monday saw a 21% increase in online travel bookings.
 If you still don’t have online booking capability on your vacation rental website, you should absolutely think about getting it before Black Friday.